Documentation Index

 Delegation

-Delegate workspace tool execution to AI agents on behalf of users:
+Delegate workspace tool execution to AI agents on behalf of users: What is Delegation?- AI agents can execute tools without explicit user approval

 - User delegates trust to specific AI agents